luxfi/coreth/README.md

 ## Compatibility

-EVM-Chain is compatible with almost all Ethereum tooling, including [Remix,](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask) [Metamask](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask) and [Truffle.](https://docs.avax.network/build/tutorials/smart-contracts/using-truffle-with-the-avalanche-c-chain)
+EVM-Chain is compatible with almost all Ethereum tooling, including [Remix,](https://docs.lux.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-lux-using-remix-and-metamask) [Metamask](https://docs.lux.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-lux-using-remix-and-metamask) and [Truffle.](https://docs.lux.network/build/tutorials/smart-contracts/using-truffle-with-the-lux-c-chain)

 ## Differences Between LUX C-Chain and Ethereum

 ### Atomic Transactions

-As a network composed of multiple blockchains, Avalanche uses *atomic transactions* to move assets between chains.
+As a network composed of multiple blockchains, Lux uses *atomic transactions* to move assets between chains.
 Coreth modifies the Ethereum block format by adding an *ExtraData* field, which contains the atomic transactions.

-### Avalanche Native Tokens (ANTs)
+### Lux Native Tokens (ANTs)

-ETHChain supports Avalanche Native Tokens, which are created on the X-Chain using precompiled contracts.
-These precompiled contracts *nativeAssetCall* and *nativeAssetBalance* support the same interface for ANTs as *CALL* and *BALANCE* do for AVAX with the added parameter of *assetID* to specify the asset.
+ETHChain supports Lux Native Tokens, which are created on the X-Chain using precompiled contracts.
+These precompiled contracts *nativeAssetCall* and *nativeAssetBalance* support the same interface for ANTs as *CALL* and *BALANCE* do for LUX with the added parameter of *assetID* to specify the asset.

-For the full documentation of precompiles for interacting with ANTs and using them in ARC-20s, see [here](https://docs.avax.network/build/references/coreth-arc20s).
+For the full documentation of precompiles for interacting with ANTs and using them in ARC-20s, see [here](https://docs.lux.network/build/references/coreth-arc20s).

 ### Block Timing

 Blocks are produced asynchronously in Snowman Consensus, so the timing assumptions that apply to Ethereum do not apply to Coreth.
 To support block production in an async environment, a block is permitted to have the same timestamp as its parent.
-Since there is no general assumption that a block will be produced every 10 seconds, smart contracts built on Avalanche should use the block timestamp instead of the block number for their timing assumptions.
+Since there is no general assumption that a block will be produced every 10 seconds, smart contracts built on Lux should use the block timestamp instead of the block number for their timing assumptions.

 A block with a timestamp more than 10 seconds in the future will not be considered valid.
 However, a block with a timestamp more than 10 seconds in the past will still be considered valid as long as its timestamp is greater than or equal to the timestamp of its parent block.